Ram pickup: 3500

-The 2013 models move up to an 18-inch standard wheel, with 18-inch forged Alcoa wheels as an option.
+The 2013 models move up to 18" standard wheels, with 18" forged Alcoa wheels as an option.
 3500 models offer a High Output package for the diesel.
-The rear differential ring gear is increased from 11.5-inches to 11.8-inches on H.O. trucks.
+The rear differential ring gear is increased from 11.5" to 11.8" on H.O. trucks.
 The 11.8 axle cover doubles as a heat sink.

-4x4
+4×4

-Ram installed the Center axle disconnect into the 3500 4x4 models.
-2500 Ram trucks did not have a CAD system until the 2014 models.
-Ram states this technology improves fuel efficiency by 1 MPG, although EPA tests do not include class 2 and class 3 trucks in the MPG/fuel efficiency tests.
-The 4x4 saw additional changes with the transfer case now being made by BorgWarner instead of New Venture Gear.
+Ram installed the center axle disconnect (CAD) system into the 3500 4×4 models.
+Ram trucks did not have a CAD system until the 2014 models.
+Ram states this technology improves fuel economy by 1 MPG, although EPA fuel economy tests do not include trucks over 8,500 pounds GVWR.
+The 4×4 saw additional changes with the transfer case now being made by BorgWarner instead of New Venture Gear.

 High Fuel Efficiency

-A new model offered for the 2013 Ram is the HFE (High Fuel Efficiency).
-Based on the SLT model, the HFE offers 18/25 MPG out of its Pentastar V6 engine and eight-speed TorqueFlite transmission.
-It is available only on the two-wheel-drive regular cab model with a 6.33-foot bed.
-Standard features include a 220-amp alternator and an 800-amp battery to assist with the start-stop system.
-3.21:1 axle gearing is also standard.
+A new model offered for the 2013 Ram was the HFE (High Fuel Efficiency).
+Based on the SLT model, the HFE offered 18/25 MPG out of its Pentastar V6 engine and eight-speed TorqueFlite transmission.
+It was available only on the two-wheel-drive regular cab model with a 6.3-foot bed.
+Standard features included a 220-amp alternator and an 800-amp battery to assist with the start-stop system.
+A 3.21:1 rear axle ratio was also standard.

 2014 changes

-The option of air suspension became available on the rear of the 2014 model year 2500 and 3500 pick-up trucks.
-1500 models added the option of an Eco-Diesel V6.
-2500 models now feature coil spring suspension, instead of leaf spring.
-The cast iron, flex-fuel, 4.7 V8 Chrysler PowerTech engine was discontinued, ending Corsair engine production, leaving the Ram 1500 with two engine choices.
-The aluminum, flex-fuel 3.6 V6 Pentastar is now the base engine, along with the 8-speed Torque-Flite transmission.
-The 3.6 L Pentastar V6 was available on Laramie and Longhorn trims.
+Ram 1500 models added the option of a 3.0L EcoDiesel V6.
+The cast iron, flex-fuel, 4.7L V8 Chrysler PowerTech engine was discontinued, ending Corsair engine production, leaving the Ram 1500 with two engine choices.
+The aluminum, flex-fuel 3.6L V6 Pentastar is now the base engine, along with the 8-speed Torqueflite transmission.
+The 3.6L V6 was now available on Laramie and Longhorn trims.
+Also for 2014, the Outdoorsman trim (first available in 2011) became available, particularly intended for drivers who hunt, fish, and camp, while the Mossy Oak special edition (first available in 2012) also returned.

 The Ram heavy-duty series of trucks (2500, 3500, 4500, and 5500) received a new interior design and revised exterior styling from the Ram 1500, which was restyled in 2013.
-Also for 2014, the new Outdoorsman trim became available, particularly intended for buyers who hunt, fish, and camp.
-The Mossy Oak special edition (first available in 2012) also returned for 2014.
+There were also several mechanical changes: 2WD models now received solid front axles and recirculating-ball power steering, while 2500 models received rear coil springs and a rear air suspension option became available on 2500 and 3500 pickups.